-3.2.5.2 Edge Detection Circuitry
+3.2.3.2 Edge Detection Circuitry

-The function of this block is to detect a low to high transition in the data entering the chip, and for each of such transition found the circuit block outputs a pulse of duration 1 clock cycle irrespective of the length of the incoming pulse.
+The function of this block is to detect a high to low transition in the data entering the pipeline, and for each of such transition found the circuit block outputs a pulse of duration 1 clock cycle irrespective of the length of the incoming pulse.
 The effect of this block is that only a single '1' is written into the pipeline for every hit detected regardless of the response time of the discriminator.
 This circuitry can be turned on or off by setting the appropriate bit in the configuration register.

-3.2.5.3 Channel Masking Register
+3.2.3.3 Channel Masking Register

 This register serves a dual purpose.
 Firstly, the Channel Mask register enables any bad or noisy channels to be turned off thus preventing them from increasing the data rate to a level which would create dead-time from false hits.
 Secondly, it can be used during chip testing to apply a set of test patterns to the pipeline.
+In the test mode the inverted test pattern appears at the output of the pipeline.
 The contents of this register can be changed by sending the appropriate control command to the chip.
+A channel is masked with '0'.
+The test pulse is masked by the mask register as well.